WildMeOrg/scout/README.md

 * A fast and stable internet connection.
 * An 8GB-minimum thumbdrive.
-* A dedicated, powerful laptop with a graphics processing unit (GPU) to run solely as the Scout server: see [Scout Server Laptop](https://docs.wildme.org/product-docs/en/scout/system-administrators/system-requirements/#scout-server-laptop) documentation. **NOTE**: Installation will remove all data and Windows from the Scout Server laptop, and install Ubuntu Linux as the operating system.
+* A dedicated, powerful laptop with a graphics processing unit (GPU) to run solely as the Scout server: see [Scout Server Laptop](https://docs.wildme.org/product-docs/en/scout/system-administrators/system-requirements/#scout-server-laptop) documentation.
 * Laptops with the Chrome web browser to connect to the Scout server for lab leads and annotators.

 ## Installation

 For installation and first-time configuration steps, follow our [System Installation](https://docs.wildme.org/product-docs/en/scout/system-administrators/system-installation/#system-installation) documentation guide.

+**NOTE**: Installation will remove all data and any operating system from the Scout Server laptop.
+Ubuntu Linux will be installed as the operating system.

-## Important Links & Docs
+## Important Links & Documentation

 Use our [Help Documentation](https://docs.wildme.org/product-docs/en/scout/) to learn how to use Scout.